sdarwin/jenkins-ci/docs/user-guide.md

 https://develop.crypt.cpp.al
 https://master.crypt.cpp.al

+To request docs previews on your repository, open an Issue here in cppalliance/jenkins-ci.
+Keep in mind, previews depend on a doc/ folder being present and that some version of docs should be buildable even if they are still in an initial state.

 More information: behind the scenes, this is accomplished [with Jenkins.](jenkins-summary.md)